Ph.D. Degree Requirements

 - Demonstrate proficiency in the reading of one foreign language relevant to the student's research interests, in which there exists significant research literature in anthropology, and competence in another research skill relevant to the student's research in anthropology.
 This latter requirement may be satisfied by knowledge of a language in which there is no written research literature, but which the student will employ in fieldwork.

 - Demonstrate competence in two research skills relevant to the student's research in anthropology.

 Doctoral students in anthropology must pass the following course.
 Master’s students are encouraged to take it as well.

 - ANTH 707 - Responsible Research & Scholarship in Anthropology.
 This course examines a range of issues critical to responsible research, scholarship, and practice in anthropology.
 Topics include: anthropological codes of ethics; protection of human subjects, informed consent, and confidentiality; appropriate conduct in field and laboratory research; data management, curation, and dissemination; proper protocols for authorship, submission of publications, and peer review; classified and proprietary research; mentor-student relationships; professional collaborations.
 Prerequisite: Graduate standing in anthropology or consent of instructor.
 Required for all doctoral students in anthropology.

-The student’s doctoral committee devises and judges the written comprehensive examinations, which may be taken either together or at different times.
-If the committee is satisfied with the caliber of the student’s field statements and written examinations, the student may proceed to the oral comprehensive examination, providing all other requirements have been fulfilled.
+When student’s doctoral committee is satisfied with the caliber of the student’s field statements, the student may proceed to the oral comprehensive examination, providing all other requirements have been fulfilled.

 From the beginning of doctoral study, the student should plan to conduct a doctoral dissertation project.
 This is an independent piece of research, usually requiring fieldwork, and leading to a dissertation that contributes to anthropological knowledge.